meniga/.github/README.md

 ## Container CI

-This workflow demonstrates how to build a docker container using docker buildx and caching image layers to GitHub cache to for faster builds.
+This workflow demonstrates how to build a Linux Docker container.
 Additionally it lints the Dockerfile, scans for vulnerabilities and pushes the container if built of specific branches or a tag was pushed.

 ## Debug GitHub Actions